 To reduce costs to operate and maintain the heating systems, and increase light levels for staff and residents, a boiler was installed, along with infrared heating.
 Also, LED lights were installed in the town’s buildings and parking lots.

 The new heating system is now adequately heating the facility, keeping workers warm in the garage and able to work, even on the coldest days.
-Additionally, the cost to operate and maintain the efficient system has been drastically reduced.
-The lighting design, light levels, and even distribution of light has resulted in a positive feedback from the users of the space.
+Additionally, the cost to operate and maintain an efficient system has been drastically reduced.
+The lighting design, light levels, and even distribution of light have resulted in positive feedback from the users of the space.